ArloSoftware/arlowp-plugin/readme.txt

 New option (class) for "layout" attribute and new "prefix" attribute for [arlo_event_template_tags] and [arlo_event_tags] shortcodes

+Meta description for event template generated, from the template summary

 = 2.1.7.1 =

 Fix in the import script